KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

     test_script:
     - ps: . .\build.ps1

-This yaml file looks fairly basic.
-I can follow that easy enough and I don't think I need to change anything.
+This yaml file looks fairly basic with one exception.
+I'll mention how to get a NewgetApiKey in a moment, but that is something that needs to be secured.
+I pinged the RamblingCookieMonster on how he handled it and he told me it was encrypted.
+AppVoyer has a way to [encrypt strings](https://www.appveyor.com/docs/build-configuration/#secure-variables) that you can use this way.

+I used everything else as it was.

 ## mkdocs.yml

 Up until this point, I have actually worked with or have a general understanding of everything.
 This file was new to me.
-At first glance, it looks like it used to build documentation out of markdown files.
+At first glance, it looks like it builds documentation out of markdown files.
 I like that idea of that.
 I think I have enough pieces on my plate, but this does intrest me.
-I'll loop back on this one later.
+I'll loop back on this one in the future.

 ## deploy.GraphViz.ps1